Dolores Alexander: Feminism

 After returning from a picket at the White House in Washington, DC, Alexander spoke with Brown about her relationship with Jean Faust, a prominent member of New York City NOW.
 During the course of their conversation, Alexander ended up taking Brown to bed, but their relationship ended soon after when Alexander heard Brown discussing her plans with Anselma Dell’Olio to seduce Betty Friedan and Muriel Fox.
 The idea was that if Friedan and Fox had lesbian experiences, they would be more open to discussing lesbianism in the feminist movement.

 To this point, Alexander and Friedan were friends as much as colleagues, so Alexander decided she should tell Friedan about what she overheard.
-Alexander explained that Friedan’s recent divorce coupled with her love of flattery would make it easy for Anselma Dell’Olio to seduce.
-At first, Friedan was a bit outraged but amused to hear about the conversation but, after receiving multiple calls from Dell’Olio, she became more seriously concerned about lesbians in NOW.
+Alexander explained that Friedan’s recent divorce, coupled with her love of flattery, would make it easy for Anselma Dell’Olio to seduce.
+At first, Friedan was a bit outraged but amused to hear about the conversation, but after receiving multiple calls from Dell’Olio, she became more seriously concerned about lesbians in NOW.
 Brown soon resigned from her position.

 After these events, Alexander and Friedan’s relationship became more and more strained until they could no longer work with one another without Friedan screaming.
 In February 1970, the Board of NOW reduced Alexander’s job duties as a way to limit her interactions with Friedan.
-However, Alexander understood this as a precursor to her firing a few months later due largely to Friedan’s insistence that Alexander be fired because she was a lesbian.
-In March, at the national conference Alexander was officially relieved of her duties and the NOW National Office was moved to Chicago, although Alexander continued working as Executive Director until May when she officially resigned.
+However, Alexander understood this as a precursor to her being fired a few months later due largely to Friedan’s insistence that Alexander be fired because she was a lesbian.
+In March, at the national conference, Alexander was officially relieved of her duties, and the NOW National Office was moved to Chicago, although Alexander continued working as Executive Director until May, when she officially resigned.